Shawn1997-collab/Data-Analysis-Portfolio/README.md

 - Each state's government's tax and environmental policies could impact electric vehicle adoption.
 (Ex: California)
 - For electric vehicle manufacturers, states like California, Florida, and Texas.
 - Building more charging stations is important to increase sales in states with low electric vehicle adoption.

+## 🧭 Recommendations / Next Steps

+Based on the analysis of EV growth versus infrastructure across U.S. states, the following actions are recommended to support wider electric vehicle (EV) adoption:

+- 🏛 **Government Policy Engagement**
+  Work with local and federal governments to introduce or expand tax credits and rebates that make EV ownership more financially appealing, especially in low-adoption regions.

+- 💲 **Make EVs More Affordable**
+  Encourage policies and partnerships that lower the purchase cost of EVs, such as manufacturer subsidies, zero-interest loans, or used EV incentives.

+- ⚡ **Expand Charging Infrastructure**
+  Invest in public charging stations in underserved and rural areas.
+Accessibility to charging is critical for potential EV buyers.

+- 📍 **Target Deployment in Low-Adoption States**
+  Focus infrastructure and incentive development in states with the lowest EV penetration to reduce regional adoption gaps.

+- 📣 **Public Awareness Campaigns**
+  Launch educational efforts that promote EV benefits and inform the public about available financial incentives.